Vital Statistics on American Politics 2007-2008

 - Chapter 8: Federalism

 - Chapter 9: Foreign and Military Policy

 - Chapter 11: Economic Policy

 Copyright by Sage Publications, Inc.

-As we prepare each new edition of this book, we are reminded of the considerable debt we owe to people and organizations who have helped us in the past.
-These individuals are thanked in previous acknowledgments.
-For this edition, Jennifer McLernon again did a fine job of updating many of these tables.
-Kelly Wicks and Lisa Zimmerman did excellent, quick work entering numbers and text.
-Christine Carberry gave us the benefit of her strong proofreading skills.
-Help with specific tables or figures came from Isadora Baldi, Lawrence Baum, Bob Biersack, Rhodes Cook, Robert Giroux, Sheldon Goldman, Stanley Henshaw, Bruce Jacobs, Martha Joynt Kumar, Ann Marshall, Michael McDonald, Tom Smith, Maura Strausberg, and John Swain.
+As we prepare each new edition of this book, we are reminded of the considerable debt we owe the people who have helped us in the past.
+These individuals, and the organizations to which they belong, are thanked in previous acknowledgments.
+For this edition, Christine Carberry and Jennifer McLernon again did a fine job of updating and proofreading many of the tables and figures.
+We could not have completed the work without their assistance.
+Help with specific tables or figures was provided by Isadora Baldi, Lawrence Baum, Rhodes Cook, Robert Giroux, Sheldon Goldman, Stanley Henshaw, Bruce Jacobs, Martha Joynt Kumar, Ann Marshall, Michael McDonald, Barbara Palmer, Dennis Simon, Tom Smith, Maura Strausberg, and John Swain.